Azure-Samples/operator-insights-data-ingestion/README.md

 Code samples and guidance demonstrating how to ingest data into an [Azure Operator Insights data product](https://learn.microsoft.com/en-us/azure/operator-insights/).

+Azure Operator Insights offers a range of options for ingesting data into data products:

+- The [Azure Operator Insights Ingestion Agent](https://learn.microsoft.com/en-us/azure/operator-insights/ingestion-agent-overview), which runs on-prem or on an Azure VM.
+The agent can consume data from different sources and upload the data to an Azure Operator Insights data product.
+The agent currently supports ingestion by:
+  - Pulling data from an SFTP server
+  - Terminating a TCP stream of enhanced data records (EDRs) from the Affirmed MCC.
+- Other Azure services and tools.
+A variety of tools can be used to upload data to an Azure Operator Insights data product.
+For example:
+  - AzCopy is a simple tool for uploading batches of data from a variety of local or cloud storage locations.
+  - Azure Data Factory allows you to define more complicated pipelines to process the data before uploading to the data product.  (\<TODO insert Learn link when published>)
+- Build your own ingestion, using the code samples in this repository as a starting point.

 ## Getting Started

 Read this README then explore the samples directory: [samples](samples).